tc39/proposal-temporal/docs/cookbook.md

 ### Preserving absolute instant

-Map a zoned date and time of day into a string serialization of the local time in a target zone at the corresponding instant in absolute time.
+Map a zoned date and time of day into a string serialization of the local time in a target zone at the corresponding instant in instant time.
 This could be used when converting user-input date-time values between time zones.

 ```javascript